 Listen to your guts!

-You see, sometimes assaults might be really acts of opportunity, but mostly the offenders carefully choose not only the time and place of the attack, but they also choose their victims.
-They might watch them from a safe distance while shopping in the mall for example or in the night club, often either sneaking on them or trying to lure them by pretending to be nice and helpful until the victim is at the right spot.
-So the fact that in such situations nothing happened, might be down to circumstances like witnesses or something else that made the potential attacker change his mind.
-It is very important to understand that ”offenders are looking for victims, not opponents!”.
+You see, assaults are sometimes spontaneous acts of opportunity, but mostly the offenders carefully choose not only the time and place of the attack, but they also choose their victims!
+They might watch them from a safe distance while shopping in the mall for example or in the nightclub, often either sneaking on them or trying to lure them by pretending to be nice and helpful until the victim is at the right spot.
+So the fact that in such situations nothing happened, might be simply down to circumstances like witnesses being present or something else that made the potential attacker change his mind.
+It is also very important to understand that ”offenders are looking for victims, not opponents!”.
 Try to think like a criminal and ask yourself are you an easy victim or someone who looks like a hard target?
-It is important to be self-confident, the offender is looking for an easy victim, weather the motive is money or a sexual assault.
+It is important to be self-confident, the offender is looking for an easy victim, whether the motive is money or a sexual assault.
 They want to stay unidentified and are not looking for attention, therefore also not for victims that will resist heavily, scream, draw attention and fight back, unless he has you somewhere where no one is around to hear you!
 If you notice that someone is eventually following you, react while it is safe, while there are people around, confront him loudly “Are you following me?!”
 That alone can be enough to discourage him, he doesn’t have the element of surprise anymore on his side and he knows now that you are not in fear, at least you made clear that you are not an easy victim!